KVADAKKE/docker-images/OracleOUD/README.md

 $ sh build.sh

+or Run the following command:

+docker build --force-rm=true --no-cache=true --build-arg="http_proxy=http://www-proxy.us.oracle.com:80" -t sampleoud:11123 .

 ##OUD Docker Run - To create a container with OUD Instance

 IMPORTANT: You have to build the OUD Instance Image before this.